 This is what you can expect from me:

-Supplementally: I help people to strategically supplement in order to supply the brain with the ingredients needed for optimal function and repair.
+- Supplementally: I help people to strategically supplement (and to work with the medical team) in order to supply the brain with the ingredients needed for optimal function and repair.

 No matter what stage you’re in if you think I can help you…

-Watch: Five Important Lessons on the Five Year Anniversary of my Brain injury
+Five Lessons on the Five Year Anniversary of my Brain injury

 Cavin’s brain injury journey is astounding.
 His experiences and accomplishments since returning from the brink of death are incredible!